 Your best way to fight back against tension is to have a couple of self-release tools that you could utilize to alleviate tension your muscles build up.
 The tensor fascia latae, better known as your TFL, is an important muscle that gets shortened very easily throughout a day of prolonged sitting or even standing.

-Here are 2 videos where I breakdown more on this particular muscle and an effective way you could self-release tension in you TFLs and take pressure off of your lower back.
+Here are two videos where I breakdown more on this particular muscle and an effective way you could self-release tension in you TFLs and take pressure off of your lower back.